MenxLi/xun/README.md

 xuns .
 # - Use a temporary workspace instead
 xuns
-# - Disable creating and removing sessions from the UI
-xuns . --no-manage-sessions
 ```

-`xuns` accepts at most one workspace directory.
-Session management is enabled by default.
-When a directory is supplied, every session uses it; otherwise, each session gets an independent temporary workspace that is removed when the session ends.
+`xuns` accepts at most one workspace directory: every session shares it, or each session gets its own temporary workspace if omitted.
+Session management is on by default; disable it with `--no-manage-sessions`.

 ## Usage